Volkswagen Passat saloon - Engines, drive & performance

 Volkswagen Passat diesel engines

-While Passat buyers used to be limited to diesel engines or the expensive hybrid model, VW has added a range of petrol engines to the line-up in this facelifted model.
+While Passat buyers used to be limited to diesel engines or the expensive hybrid model, VW added petrol engines to the line-up for the facelifted model.
 The 1.5-litre TSI with 148bhp is our pick of the range, with a blend of power and economy that gives the diesels a real run for their money.
-With plenty of pulling power as soon as you press the accelerator, you can almost drive it like a diesel too, with early gear changes.
-It’s a particularly smooth engine and it’s almost impossible to tell when two of the cylinders shut down to save fuel.
+With plenty of pulling power as soon as you press the accelerator, it manages 0-62mph in 8.7 seconds, and you can almost drive it like a diesel too, with early gear changes.
+It’s a particularly smooth engine and it’s almost impossible to tell when two of the cylinders temporarily shut down to save fuel.

 The Volkswagen Passat GTE has been heavily updated for 2019, and now offers more electric range than before.
 A petrol-electric hybrid using a 1.4-litre TSI petrol engine and an electric motor, it can now travel up to 36 miles on battery power alone, while offering impressive fuel economy and CO2 emissions figures.
 It’s capable of 0-62mph in 7.4 seconds, with the electric motor delivering an impressive dose of acceleration when you accelerate hard.
 This thrust quickly dries up though and the car's performance in corners is blunted by the extra weight of the hybrid setup.
 Overall, it offers smoother performance than a diesel, but comes a little short of feeling as sporty as the GTE badge implies.